-More than 330,000 participants from across the globe have visited Israel for the first time on a 10-day educational trip with their peers through Taglit-Birthright Israel.
+More than 500,000 participants from across the globe have toured Israel on a 10-day educational trip with their peers through Birthright Israel.

-Since the inaugural Taglit-Birthright Israel flight in the winter of 2000, the program has grown from a core of college students in the United States and Canada to reach participants from 62 countries, and an increasing number has included those who have finished their college studies.
+Since the inaugural Birthright Israel flight in the winter of 1999, the program has grown from a core of college students in the United States and Canada to reach participants from 66 countries, and an increasing number has included those who have finished their college studies.

 Born out of a concern that assimilation was leading Diaspora Jewry away from engagement with Jewish life and the State of Israel, the program that began as an experiment has been extraordinarily successful; it is enhancing the vibrancy of Jewish life in North America and other centers of Jewish life around the globe.

 In a country with so much to see, 10 days seem short, yet most participants say that their experience during the trip was “life-changing” and made them feel closer to Israel and their Jewish heritage.
 In Israel, they explored their Jewish identity together with 80,000 Israelis as part of the Mifgash encounter with their Israeli peers.

 Independent research conducted by Brandeis University's Maurice and Marilyn Cohen Center for Modern Jewish Studies found that over two-thirds of participants said the trip made them feel “very much” closer to Israel, and more than half said that the trip “very much” influenced their sense of connection to the Jewish heritage.

 Over the last few years, the range of trip options has expanded to include special theme and topic-focused trips designed to attract unique populations.
 Some examples include programs for medical students, those with special needs, LGBTQ, musicians, finance, and the Building Israel – Architects programs.